Lezp69/NBA-Project/README.md

 # NBA Project

-This repository contains an NBA Project, developed by Lezp69, which aims to provide a comprehensive analysis of NBA teams, players, and statistics.
+This repository contains an NBA Project, developed by Lezp69, which aims to provide a comprehensive analysis of NBA players, and statistics.
 The project utilizes Python programming language and various data analysis libraries to gather, process, and visualize NBA data.

 ## Table of Contents